 - FTTP (Fibre to the premises) is marketed as "Ultrafast Broadband", available in download rates from 40Mbps (possibly lower) up to 1Gbps, with no decrease in rates due to distance to the Lymm telephone exchange.
 FTTP speeds are still asynchronous with lower upload speeds than download speeds.

 - Latency, RTT (Round Trip Time), 'ping response' - a measure of how 'responsive' a network connection is, measured by how long it takes a small amount of data (a 'ping' to travel from your house to a remote server, and back.
-20ms (milliseconds, or 1/50th of a second) would be 'good' for home broadband, over 50-60ms would be 'slow', and possibly indicative of issues.
+20ms (milliseconds, or 1/50th of a second) would be 'good' for home broadband (FTTP seems to be stable at around 12ms), over 50-60ms would be 'slow', and possibly indicative of issues.
 Mobile broadband typically has higher latency than home broadband, with 5G 'faster' than 4G, which is 'faster' than 3G (faster in this context = lower latency).
 Latency CAN be more important than bandwidth - a low latency 'slow' connection will likely 'feel' more responsive and therefore 'faster' than a 'fast' but high latency connection for typical use (website / social media browsing)